chatsci/Aeiva/assets/README.md

 # assets
-This folder contains the figures relavant to this project.
+This folder contains the figures or videos relavant to this project.